8 Things to Know Before Getting a Job as a Financial Advisor

 This does not mean that some will not become successful through this route, but just be aware that the odds are you will not be successful and will be out of the industry within 5 years.
 The biggest thing contributing to your success at these positions will be your sales ability.

-2. If you are not good at sales or cannot learn to sell within a matter of months, forget about it.
+2. If you are not good at sales or cannot learn within a matter of months, you’re gonna have a bad time.

 3. There is a big difference between the types of financial advisors.